ivanMaxms/aiHomework/sql_analysis/README.md

    - Groups data by customer and sums order amounts

 3. **Average Order Amount (Last 3 Months)**
-   - Calculates the average order amount for the last three months
+   - Calculates the average order amount for the last three months before the latest date in the table
-   - Uses date filtering to select recent orders
+   - Uses a CTE to find the latest date and calculates the date range dynamically
+   - Automatically adjusts to new data as it's added to the table

 ## How to Run